reefphp/reef/README.md

 ## Notable dependencies

+* jQuery
-* Mustache.php and Mustache.js for templates shared between PHP and JS
+* Mustache.php and Mustache.js for templates shared between PHP and JS (Mustache.js only in builder)
-* RubaXa/Sortable JS library
+* RubaXa/Sortable JS library (only in builder)